-It’s almost certain that you and your client will have some gut reactions to some of the potential tenants that come your way.
-In whatever you do, don’t let your emotions get in the way.
+You and your client will likely have some first impressions of the potential tenants that come your way, but it’s important not to let your emotions interfere with the tenant selection process.

-Instead, your decision should always be based on risk assessment.
-You’ll have to weigh each potential tenant carefully considering credit reports, business prospects, references, finances, background checks, reliability, etc. to figure out which potential tenant poses the least risk to your property.
+Your decision should always be based on risk assessment.
+You’ll want to evaluate each potential tenant carefully by considering credit reports, business prospects, references, finances, background checks, reliability, etc. to figure out which potential tenant poses the least risk to your property.
 In commercial real estate, the higher the risk, the lower the return.
 Keep this in mind when you’re making the final decision on which potential tenant to choose.

 Tenant screening may seem like a daunting task, but in today’s tech world, several tools exist to simplify the tenant screening process.
 A quick search can open you to a world CRE tools that provide background checks, previous rental data and credit reports.

 These tools can save you time and resources, and ensure you choose a potential tenant that won’t pose a risk to the property.
 Be sure to take advantage of these tools designed specifically to screen your tenant.
 Fewer tenant screening tasks for owners and brokers makes the whole tenant screening process less frustrating and more efficient.

 Potential CRE tenants often have a lease length in mind—another aspect to look at during the tenant screening process.
 More often than not, landlords expect longer leases because they are considered a more financially secure commitment.
 But if a potential tenant suggests a one- or two-year lease, you should do all you can to find out why.